 Pros: The app gained a lot of popularity in the last couple of years, especially on IOS.

-Cons: Purely vector based.
-Oriented to graphic designers and vector artist only.
+Cons: Purely vector-based.
+Oriented to graphic designers and vector artists only.

 Affinity Designer is a vector graphic design software.
 Built from the ground up over a five-year period, every feature, tool, panel, and function has been developed with the needs of creative professionals at its core.
 With continuous innovation and development, the result is a ground-breaking application that will revolutionize how you work.

 An interesting feature is the “Non-destructive operations”.
 This feature allows you to combine shapes using Boolean operations, but to doing it non-destructively so you can still move and edit the component parts.

 7. ART RAGE 5

 Pros: Great tool for digital painters who love the traditional medium feeing.
 Is quite affordable compared to other software.

 Cons: It slows down and has some performance issues when working with large files.